Tutorials

 In addition, both cells are rotated by 90° so that the final assembly is

-enclosed in a X-oriented hexagonal box.
+enclosed in a X-oriented hexagonal cell.

 The type of property MATERIAL